RobotecAI/o3de-genai-gems/docs/newVendor.md

 ## Creating the components

 Create two components: one for the `Service provider` and one for the `Model`.
-The `Service provider` component should implement the `AIServiceProviderBus` and the `Model` component should implement the `AIModelRequestBus`.
+The `Service provider` component should implement the `AIServiceProviderBus::Handler` and the `Model` component should implement the `AIModelRequestBus::Handler`.

 ### Service provider component
 ```cpp
 #include <GenAIFramework/Communication/AIModelRequestBus.h>